vamshidhar-thonti/React/README.md

   - To use any of the state data, just use `{this.state.propertyName}`.
 - HTML in an react app is called JSX, its just an extension of HTML that can be written in js files within a react app.
 - All JSX elements supports the event handlers similar to that of HTML elements.
 Like `onClick, onChange... etc`.
 - React only re-renders the Component if it finds any change in the object reference.
 It doesn't re-render if the object's data is just re-assigned (i.e., the reference of the object remains unchanged).
-To accomplish this, react provides a built method `this.setState({property: 'newValue'});`.
+To accomplish this, react provides a built-in method `this.setState({property: 'newValue'});`.
 This makes sure to update the state with new object reference, which then forces the react to re-render the component with the updated values. setState() method does shallow merging of the object.
 - While shallow merging, always make sure the data type is the same as the previous one.
 - `setState()` is an asynchronous method.
 Remember that the sequential execution doesn't happen.
 - Along with `setState()` taking the object as an argument, it can also take 2 callback functions as arguments.